 The following policies apply to anyone taking the HiSET® exam in the state of Mississippi.
 When you schedule an appointment, you will need to confirm that you have read and understand these policies.

-See the Mississippi Community College Board website for more information.
+See the SkillUP Mississippi website for more information.

 State Eligibility Requirements

 To take the HiSET exam in the state of Mississippi, you must meet the following eligibility requirements:

 - Age: You may take the HiSET exam only if you are 18 years of age or older.
 If you are 16–17 years old, you may qualify for the exam with an official withdrawal form from the last school you attended.
 Learn more about requesting a withdrawal form.